HeliumEdu/platform/README.md

 The Platform is developed using Python and [Django](https://www.djangoproject.com).

 ### Project Setup
+If developing on Mac, first [install Homebrew](https://docs.brew.sh/Installation) and install MySQL with `brew install mysql`.

 To setup the Python/Django Platform build environment, execute:

 ```sh